____________________________________________________________________________

 - tendency toward being involved

-many activities at once
+with too many activities at once |

 All the above plus